AckerlyXu/heima/articles/virtual-machines/linux/multiple-nics.md

 "name": "[concat('myNic', copyIndex())]",
 ```

-You can read a complete example of [creating multiple NICs using Resource Manager templates](../virtual-network/virtual-network-deploy-multinic-arm-template.md).
+You can read a complete example of [creating multiple NICs using Resource Manager templates](../../virtual-network/virtual-network-deploy-multinic-arm-template.md).

 ## Next steps
-Make sure to review [Linux VM sizes](virtual-machines-linux-sizes.md?toc=%2fazure%2fvirtual-machines%2flinux%2ftoc.json) when trying to creating a VM with multiple NICs.
+Review [Linux VM sizes](sizes.md?toc=%2fazure%2fvirtual-machines%2flinux%2ftoc.json) when trying to creating a VM with multiple NICs.
 Pay attention to the maximum number of NICs each VM size supports.

-Remember that you cannot add additional NICs to an existing VM, you must create all the NICs when you deploy the VM.
-Take care when planning your deployments to make sure that you have all the required network connectivity from the outset.